National Grid’s standoff with state threatens Brooklyn customers

 DEC rejected Williams’ previous permit application on the grounds that the company had not offered a detailed plan on how it would mitigate any environmental concerns.
 The construction process could unleash mercury and copper into New York’s waterways, DEC said in its rejection notice.
 Williams has re-applied for a permit.

-But the tense standoff is hurting working families and mom-and-pop businesses, according to Colton, who represents Gravesend and parts of Bensonhurst and Dyker Heights.
+But the tense standoff is hurting working families and mom-and-pop businesses, according to Colton, who represents Gravesend and part of Bensonhurst and Dyker Heights.

 “We are dealing with an emergency in our community,” Colton said.
 Houses, businesses and community-based organizations are all caught in a bind, he added.